What is the Industrial Funding Fee?

 The IFF must be paid quarterly or monthly, depending on the terms and conditions of your GSA Schedule contract.
 Quarterly IFF reporting and payments are due by the 30th day of January, April, July, and October.
 These reporting dates are 30 days after the end of each calendar quarter: January 1–March 31, April 1–June 30, July 1–September 30, and October 1–December 31.
 Contractors still need to report sales for each quarter even if no sales occur by entering “zero” (0) in the sales report.

 Contractors may choose to remit IFF on a monthly basis when they report their sales and must do so through the Federal Acquisition Service (FAS) Sales Reporting Portal (SRP) system.
 The FAS SRP provides a safe, secure and user friendly portal for you as a GSA contractor to report your GSA sales.
-To avoid overpayment, it is important that you only report sales for products or services on your awarded GSA pricelist to avoid overpayment of the IFF and ensure accuracy.
+It is important that you only report sales for products or services on your awarded GSA pricelist to avoid overpayment of the IFF and ensure accuracy.
 Contractors can only send the IFF payment after sales have been reported.

 Failure to remit the full amount of the IFF within 30 calendar days after the end of the applicable reporting period constitutes a contract debt to the U.S. government under the terms of Federal Acquisition Regulation (FAR) Subpart 32.6.
 The FAR is essentially the federal government’s rulebook to acquisition, so it must be followed by GSA contractors.
 Keeping consistent records of your GSA sales and invoices will help make paying the IFF for your contract much simpler in the long run.

 Can I Pay the Industrial Funding Fee by Sending a Check?